 Duke Kunshan University is a partnership between Duke University and Wuhan University.
 Duke Kunshan is a world-class liberal arts and research university offering a range of academic programs for students from China and throughout the world.
 Duke Kunshan welcomed its inaugural class of students in August 2014.

 The city of Kunshan lies in the heart of the Yangtze River Delta Region, one of the most developed areas in China.

 Bordering Shanghai, a large international metropolis, to its east and Suzhou, one of the country’s most renowned cultural and historical cities, to its west, Kunshan is an emerging industrial and commercial city with a history dating back more than 2000 years.
 Located in the southeastern part of Jiangsu province, Kunshan occupies an area of 931 square kilometers (359 square miles), one quarter of which is covered by lakes and rivers.

 Its superior natural and urban living environment has attracted people from all over the world to live and work in Kunshan.

 Demand is skyrocketing for policy analysts and environmental and business managers who understand these issues, can recognize global and local opportunities for addressing them and help governments, businesses and nongovernmental organizations forge solutions.
 Producing this new generation of global environmental leaders is what the iMEP program at Duke Kunshan is all about. - Junjie Zhang, Director, iMEP program

 The opportunity for policy research to positively impact the environment has never been greater than it is, right now, in China. - Billy Pizer, Professor at the Sanford School of Public Policy and Duke Kunshan University

-Kelley Reardon is a Duke Kunshan iMEP participant.
-Look at this video.
-It includes one second from every day of Kelley's first year in the program.
+Kelley Reardon iMEP'19 created a video that includes one second from every day of her first year in the program.
+Watch the video.